Helsinki-NLP/OpusFilter/README.md

 * `inputs`: input files containing scores in JSON Lines format
 * `output`: output file for joined scores
-* `keys`: a list of top-level keys for each input file (default none)
+* `keys`: a list containing top-level keys for each input file (optional; default `null`)

-If a list of keys is provided, the input objects are inserted under the corresponding key.
-If the keys are not provided, or corresponding key is null, output object will be updated with the input object and existing keys will be overwritten.
+If the list of keys is provided, the input objects are inserted under the corresponding key.
+If the keys are not provided, or the key corresponding to the input file is `null`, output object will be updated with the input object and existing keys will be overwritten.

 #### `sort`